 But marketing is more than just influencing, persuading, and selling to the public.
 Marketing has grown to focus on serving and satisfying customer needs and supports strategic objectives of the organization.

-“Marketing is a company-wide undertaking,” says Bea Bourne, DM, faculty member at Purdue University Global.
+“Marketing is a company-wide undertaking,” says Bea Bourne, DM, faculty member at Purdue Global.
 “Marketing drives the company's mission, vision, and strategic planning.
 It includes high-level decision-making, including those about product development, pricing, distribution, promotion, and communication.”

 An MBA with a concentration in marketing can teach the critical decision-making and problem-solving skills management needs to support revenue generation, lead teams, and allow organizations to thrive.

 We talked to Bourne and Rita Gunzelman, DM, also of Purdue Global, to find out more about the Master of Business Administration with a concentration in marketing and why it might be a useful degree for you.

 “Marketing is absolutely an exciting and dynamic field, which brings together many aspects of business strategy and organizational management,” Gunzelman says.
 “Marketing is the only aspect of business focused on revenue generation and thus is essential to any organizational endeavor.
 The marketing plan supports the business plan and is a requirement whether an organization is a for-profit or a not-for-profit.”

 Because of the essential need for marketers, the Bureau of Labor Statistics reports that employment in business and financial operations occupations—which includes marketing—is projected to grow faster than the average for all occupations from 2019 to 2029.*

 “A growing economy, increasing usage of technology, and use of data are contributing factors to that growth,” Bourne says.
 “All of these factors contribute to the growing demand for marketing-related occupations.”